 A unit of France’s state-controlled power company bought a stake in exploration wells planned by Falkland Oil & Gas Ltd. (FOGL), undeterred by Argentina’s claim to sovereignty over the South Atlantic islands.

-Edison International (EIX) SpA , a unit of EDF, will receive a 25 percent interest in Falkland Oil’s northern licenses and a 12.5 percent interest in southern licenses off the archipelago that Margaret Thatcher went to war to keep British in 1982.
+Edison International (EIX:US) SpA , a unit of EDF, will receive a 25 percent interest in Falkland Oil’s northern licenses and a 12.5 percent interest in southern licenses off the archipelago that Margaret Thatcher went to war to keep British in 1982.
 Edison will pay drilling costs of about $50 million and make a separate cash payment of $40 million, Falkland Oil said today in a statement.

 Edison, the Italian utility acquired by EDF last month, is the first French-owned company to invest in exploration off the islands.
 British Prime Minister David Cameron reiterated this month there would be no negotiation over the territory’s future after Argentina protested the deployment of a warship to the region.